awesomephant/sian-website/recipes/rocks.md

     - Icing sugar
 ---

-Smash 4 x Rich Tea biscuits into a mixing bowl (I used a pestle a mortar.)
+smash 4 x rich tea biscuits into a mixing bowl.

-Finely chop 2 x tbsp of dried apricots.
+finely chop 2 x tbsp of dried apricots.

-Finely chop 2 x tbsp of salted almonds.

-Add both dry ingredients to the mixing bowl.
+finely chop 2 x tbsp of salted almonds + add both dry ingredients to the mixing bowl.

-Break a large bar of dark chocolate into a ceramic bowl.
+break a large bar of dark chocolate into a ceramic bowl.

-Bring 1/2 a saucepan of water to the boil.
+bring 1/2 a saucepan of water to the boil.

-Place the ceramic bowl over the pan, fitting the circumference of the saucepan.

-Watch the chocolate melt.
+place the ceramic bowl over the circumference of the saucepan + watch the chocolate melt.

-Once the chocolate has thoroughly melted add 1 tbsp of olive oil.
+once the chocolate has thoroughly melted add
-Add 2 tbsp of plant-based milk.
+1 x tbsp of olive oil + add 2 x tbsp of plant-based milk.

-Stir until there are no lumps.
+stir until there are no lumps.

-Pour the chocolate mix into the dry ingredient mixing bowl.
+pour the chocolate mix into the dry ingredient mixing bowl + mix together + put to one side.
-Mix together.

-Place the mixture to one side.

-Cut out a rectangular piece of baking parchment (I cut mine to the size of a regular baking tray).
+cut out a rectangular piece of baking parchment that fits the size of your baking tray.

-Empty the mixture out horizontally into the centre of the paper.

-Spread out horizontally until a rough tube shape is formed.
+empty the mixture out horizontally into the centre of the paper + spread it out until a rough tube shape is formed.

-Wrap the mixture up in the baking parchment.
+wrap the mixture up in the baking parchment + smooth out its edges.

-Smooth out all edges.

-Pinch/ twist each end of the baking parchment.

-Leave to set in the refrigerator for 1 hour.
+pinch/ twist each end of the baking parchment + leave to set in the refrigerator for 1 hour.

-Remove from the refrigerator, and baking parchment.

-Cut the set mix into 4 equal pieces.
+remove from the refrigerator + remove baking parchment + cut the set mix into 4 equal pieces.

-Sculpt the cuttings into rock-like objects with a small cutting knife.

-Once sculpted, crush 4 plant-based (I used Oaties from Lidl) biscuits into very fine dust like pieces.
+sculpt the cuttings into rock-like objects with a small cutting knife +  once sculpted, crush 4 x plant-based biscuits into very fine dust like pieces.

-Cover the base of a plate with the dust-like biscuit pieces.

-Before placing the chocolate rocks onto the plate sieve icing sugar over them.
+cover the base of a plate with the dust-like biscuit pieces + before placing the chocolate rocks onto the plate, sieve icing sugar over them.

-Fill the base of a serving dish with the biscuit-dust-sand.

-Top the base with the chocolate rocks.
+fill the base of a serving dish with the biscuit-dust + top the base with the chocolate rocks.